m2u-84/ldjam42/README.md

 - [Downloadable version](http://shellfishgames.com/dl/graveheart.zip) – if you prefer playing locally or offline
 - [Source code](https://github.com/m2u-84/ldjam42) – if your inner coding geek can’t resist it

-The interface is mainly controlled via keyboard buttons.
-Only the graveyard shop (curious thing, isn’t it?!) needs a little mouse interaction.
+The interface is controlled via a few keyboard buttons.
 To make things even easier for you we included an **in-game tutorial**.
 So dive right in!

 ## The team

 A few words about us: We are a group of six people working in various IT positions in Germany.
 Rather spontaneously we decided that you can’t really call yourself a proper nerd without having tried to write your own little video game.
 Now it’s up to you to decide how good that idea was!

 In detail we are:

 - **Kevin-Alexander Grewe**
 (coding, design)
 - **Bastian Lang**